 - Pressure Welding Processes

-In pressure welding no extra metal is added to the joint.
+In pressure welding, no extra metal is added to the joint.
 These processes can be divided into two classes according to whether r not the joint is ever molten.

 The blacksmith’s forge is the most common example of pressure welding without melting.
 The pieces to be joined are heated above their recrystallization temperature and forced together by hammering.
-At the joint, any oxide on the surface gets broken up, and direct metal to metal contact is established.
+At the joint, any oxide on the surface gets broken up, and direct metal-to-metal contact is established.
 A metallic bond is formed wherever there is direct contact, and the metal recrystallizes across the joint forming a continuous crystal structure.
 A more modern version of this is ultrasonic welding, where the two surfaces to be joined are rubbed together by high-frequency sound waves.
 This rubbing breaks up the oxide film and friction supplies the heat.
 Fine wires are welded to microscopic electronic circuits in his way.

 Other common pressure welding processes depend on electric current to heat the weld area until it is soft or even molten.
 The parts to be joined are then pushed together and the hot met cooled.
-All such methods rely on the electrical resistance of weld area (caused by oxide on the surfaces and the irregularity the surfaces) to localize the heating.
-Such processes include spot welding, seam welding and butt welding.
+All such methods rely on the electrical resistance of the weld area (caused by oxide on the surfaces and the irregularity of the surfaces) to localize the heating.
+Such processes include spot welding, seam welding, and butt welding.

 A welder may boast that his weld is stronger than the parent metal.
 He backs up this statement by the fact that welds seldom fail before metal near a weld.
 Read more Welding Secrets.